anilbharadia/anilbharadia.github.io/docs/intellij_idea.md

 # IDEA Shortcuts

-## Navigate through the changes in the file
+## Idea - Navigate through the changes in the file

+idea move to the next change

 `⌃` `⌥` `⇧` `↓` or `⌃` `⌥` `⇧` `↑`